Gk1694/Data_Science/README.md

 * The need to clean data and sometimes transform it.
 * The consequences of bad data for the model.
 * Data understanding is iterative; you learn more about your data the more you study it.

+## From Modeling to prepration Lesson Summary
+In this lesson, you have learned:
+* The difference between descriptive and predictive models.
+* The role of training sets and test sets.
+* The importance of asking if the question has been answered.
+* Why diagnostic measures tools are needed.
+* The purpose of statistical significance tests.
+* That modeling and evaluation are iterative processes.